Coherently Coupled Carrier and Phonon Dynamics in Elemental Tellurium Probed by XUV Transient Absorption: discussion

 Finally, we consider a Fourier analysis of the phonon-induced oscillations shown in \Fig{\ref{figure:AC_map}}.
 This is accomplished by subtracting the exponential contributions to the TA captured by the SVD and adding back the residual TA of \Fig{\ref{figure:resdiual}}.
 Further, a decomposition of the spin-orbit split 4d core-levels is done following the methodology of Zuerch \etal{} \cite{Zurch2017} to eliminate spectral congestion between the $4\rm{d}_{5/2}$ and $4\rm{d}_{3/2}$ to conduction band transitions. \Fig{\ref{figure:AC_map}}(a), the power spectrum ($|\rm{FFT}(\Delta A)|^2$) with only the phonon-induced oscillations shows a maximum intensity near the Fermi level of 40.4\,eV, while above 42\,eV, weaker features are associated with the appearance of phonon-induced features from the large lattice distortion found in \Fig{\ref{figure:spectrum1}}(b).
-These spectral features that appear far from the band-edge due to a large $\Delta Q_0$ could be a useful spectral fingerprint of the Te electronic structure to compare with theoretical calculations of the XUV absorption for the semiconducting and metallic phases.
-The peak intensity is found around the \Ag{} mode frequency, however, there is considerable asymmetry and breadth in the spectrum with a shoulder at 2.3 to 2.5\,THz.
-While the chirp of the phonon should shift the asymmetry towards higher frequencies, the appearance of a feature towards lower frequencies is consistent with the excitation of the much weaker \Eg{} phonon mode whose equilibrium frequency is 2.7\,THz \cite{Jnawali2020}.
-This was observed only at low temperatures previously in Te using an optical-pump probe method at 2.45\,THz \cite{KamarajuPRB2010}.
-It is however possible the XUV core-level probe is more sensitive to the \Eg{} mode depending on the core-excited potential energy surface; morever, the shorter laser pulse could increase the amount of coherence, and our higher excitation fluence could increase the amount of excitation of the \Eg{} phonon mode at room temperature.
-Similarly, an asymmetric E$_{1g}$ mode has been observed in MoTe$_2$ where it is only a fraction of the \Ag{} intensity \cite{Attar2020}.
-We thus consider both the \Ag{} and \Eg{} modes in a phase analysis of the coherent phonon motions.